 Try to use the verb “may” (as in, “May I help you?” or “May I offer you a sample?”) which is considered more polite than “can.”

 Imitate business English dialogue videos

 The more you practice, the better you’ll get.
 Search for business English dialogues on YouTube, like this helpful one from Twominute English, and try to imitate what you see.
 Pay attention to pronunciation and body language.
 Role play with a friend or practice in front of the mirror.

 Another resource for this type of practice is FluentU.
 Each video comes with interactive captions providing in-context definitions and pronunciations for any word you don’t recognize.
-After you watch a video, you’ll get flashcards and exercises to make sure you remember what you’ve learned.
+After you watch a video, there are flashcards and exercises to help you remember what you learned.